ThomasProbyn/thomasprobyn.github.io/markdown/blogs/projects/ratio_clock/ratio_clock.md

 The ratio clock does just that.
 It takes the time, sees if it can be simplified as a ratio, and if it can be, presents it that way!
 It's useless, of course, because multiple different times will all show as the same thing (1:01, 2:02, 3:03 etc will all show as 1:1), but that doesn't stop it being fun.

+*NB:* If the clock just appears to show the normal time, then it isn't broken, it's just that the ratio is already as simple as it can be (19:07 for instance would just show as 19:07 as both of the numbers are prime).

 [See the clock](./app.html)

 ## Maths